usegalaxy-eu/sars-cov-2-processing-requests/README.md

 ----------

 The analyses will be performed using the [Galaxy](http://galaxyproject.org) platform and open source tools from [BioConda](https://bioconda.github.io) and [BioContainers](https://biocontainers.pro).
-The workflows will run on the [de.NBI-coud](https://www.denbi.de) and are part of the Galaxy COVID-19 efforts with partners around the world.
+The workflows will run on the [de.NBI-cloud](https://www.denbi.de) and form part of the Galaxy COVID-19 efforts with partners around the world.
 For more information please visit [https://github.com/galaxyproject/SARS-CoV-2](https://github.com/galaxyproject/SARS-CoV-2).

 <!--